altinodantas/aircraftsdatasetgenerator/README.md

 # Aircrafts Dataset Generator

-Use this notebook generatedataset.ipynb to crawl the site JetPhotos.com and create a dataset on aircraft models.
+Use this notebook generatedataset.ipynb to crawl the site JetPhotos.com and create a dataset of aircraft models containing 255x400 images.

-I have created this implementation during a course of Deep Learning due students ask me about real data to evaluate their convolutional neural networks.
+I have created this implementation during a course of Deep Learning due to students asked me about real data to evaluate their convolutional neural networks.

 ## Usage

 Just get the notebook and execute the function **run()** passing some params: list of aircraft models, list of pages will be downloaded and directory to save the images.

 ```py